This is the second post in our series dealing with balance billing and surprise medical billing.

 - Calculate required insurance company reimbursement rates based on the average of in-network rates for the same procedure in the same area

-If you think you’ve been balance billed – we’d love to hop on the phone to discuss the situation and figure out a path forward.
-Call us at 877-245-4244 to talk with one of our experts.
+If you think you’ve been balance billed.
+Our Resolve advocates would love to hop on the phone to discuss the situation and figure out a path forward.
+Call us at 877-245-4244 or schedule a free consultation to talk with one of our experts.

 Braden founded Resolve after experiencing first hand how unfair the system is for patients.
 Prior to Resolve, he built and ran Operations for a renewable energy company and then built and ran Product, Growth, and Operations for a VC-funded edtech company.
 He received his MBA from Dartmouth’s Tuck School of Business and BA in Philosophy from the College of William and Mary.
 When not trying to lower healthcare costs he can be found outdoors mountain biking, skiing, or hiking with his dog.